tiler

 Creates a tileset that uses a spatial index (H3 and QUADBIN are currently supported), aggregating data from an input table that uses that same spatial index.

-• target_table: Where the resulting table will be stored.
-It must be a STRING of the form `project-id.dataset-id.table-name`.
-The project-id can be omitted (in which case the default one will be used).
-The dataset must exist and the caller needs to have permissions to create a new table on it.
-The process will fail if the target table already exists.
+* `output_table`: Where the resulting table will be stored.
+It must be a `STRING` of the form `<my-database>.<my-schema>.<my-table>`.
+The database and schema must exist and the caller needs to have permissions to create a new table in it.
+The process will fail if the output table already exists.

 **warning**